dcera-dev/RPG_Library/README.md

 # RPG Library
 RPG Library is a PHP-based web application that can be run on Apache/XAMPP.
-The programe allows for the creation and management of RPG-Characters, with features for tracking a characters personality traits, archetype, description, and profile image.
+The program allows for the creation and management of RPG Characters, with features for tracking a characters personality traits, archetype, description, and profile image.

 ## Installation
 With Apache running, open PHPMyAdmin and import the provided database-init file.
 This will populate the database with the tables it needs to function.
 From there, simply open the program in a web browser.
 There is an admin account with examples of different characters, it can be access by using the following login: